 News releases about coming events and activities, school happenings, sporting events, business announcements, etc. should reach us at least one week in advance of the issue in which you would like it published.

 We publish announcements about individual students in college, prep schools or public school.
-In the case of college news, please let us know whether the student is a Trumbull area High School graduate, the year of graduation, and any special activities the student maybe involved in.
-In all cases, also include the parents’ names and address.
+In the case of college news, please let us know whether the student is a Fairfield area High School graduate, the year of graduation, and any special activities the student maybe involved in.
+In all cases, also include the parents' names and address.

 We welcome news of local businesses, or local residents who work in businesses out of town.
 We cannot publish news of businesses whose only connection with town is the fact that they have customers here.